Wollivan/SquadronLeader/advanced_rules.md

 "In modern aerobatics, an Immelmann turn (also known as a roll-off-the-top, or simply an Immelmann) is an aerobatic maneuver that results in level flight in the opposite direction at a higher altitude."

-Thanks to Ben for teaching me that this move has a name, and thanks Josh for finding Split S so that what the rules do in game match what real life planes can do!
+Thanks to Ben for teaching me that this maneuver has a name, and thanks Josh for finding Split S so that what the rules do in game match what real life planes can do!

 ## Barrel Roll rule

 This rule seperates the timid from the bold!

-- During the move phase a player may declare they are executing a Barrel Roll and execute either the 2 or 3 cost maneuver, but instead of orienting their plane along the new axis, their token will not rotate at all, and be traveling in the same direction.
+- During the maneuver phase a player may declare they are executing a Barrel Roll and execute either the 2 or 3 cost maneuver, but instead of orienting their plane along the new axis, their token will not rotate at all, and be traveling in the same direction.
-- The speed cost for a Barrel roll is twice whatever number is on the template (2 maneuver costs 4, 3 maneuver costs 6)
+- The maneuver cost is double the cost of whichever maneuver template the player is using (the straight now costs 2, the bank now costs 4).
 - Players cannot perform a Barrel roll and gain altitude in the same round.

 ![barrel_roll_with_text](https://user-images.githubusercontent.com/91621088/168678014-f78b079a-f44a-4a6c-b3c8-42ed09937de2.png)